vmchale/apple/README.md

 There are no imports.

 Recursive functions are not allowed.
-The DSL is still useful in providing fast map, etc. to host languages.
+The DSL is still useful in that it compiles array constructs for the host languages.

 ## Dimension As a Functor